Human Perception of Intrinsically Motivated Autonomy in Human-Robot Interaction: Materials and methods

 \subsection{Measures}

-There is a long history in the field of social cognition to understand human impression formation of other peers based on two central dimensions~\citep[e.g.,][]{RosenbergNelsonEtAl-68, WojciszkeBazinskaEtAl-98}. \cite{WojciszkeBazinskaEtAl-98} found that two central dimensions explain on average \SI{82.25}{\percent} of the variance of impression formation.
-A popular model for human impression formation is the stereotype content model~(SCM) introduced by \cite{FiskeCuddyEtAl-07}.
-According to \cite{FiskeCuddyEtAl-07}, people perceived as warm and competent elicit uniformly positive emotions, are in general more favored, and experience more positive interaction by their peers.
+To investigate whether human participants perceive an intrinsically motivated robot as a social other, we employed measures from social cognition.
+There is a long history in the field of social cognition to understand human impression formation of other peers based on two central dimensions~\citep[e.g.,][]{RosenbergNelsonEtAl-68,WojciszkeBazinskaEtAl-98}. \citet{WojciszkeBazinskaEtAl-98} found that two central dimensions explain on average \SI{82.25}{\percent} of the variance of impression formation.
+A popular model for human impression formation is the stereotype content model~(SCM) introduced by \citet{FiskeCuddyEtAl-07}.
+According to \citet{FiskeCuddyEtAl-07}, people perceived as warm and competent elicit uniformly positive emotions, are in general more favored, and experience more positive interaction by their peers.
 The opposite is true for people scoring low on these dimensions, meaning they experience more negative interactions.
 Warmth and Competence, together, almost entirely account for how people perceive and characterize others~\citep{FiskeCuddyEtAl-07}.

 Highly simplified, perceived Warmth leads to positive social bias, referred to as active facilitation~\citep{CuddyFiskeEtAl-07}.
 The Competence dimension mostly moderates this effect.
 High Warmth and high Competence result in admiration, while high Warmth and low Competence result in pity~\citep{JuddJames-HawkinsEtAl-05}.
 The corresponding effects for low Warmth are envy and contempt.
 As a result, Warmth can be considered the primary factor for predicting the valence of interpersonal judgments~\citep{FiskeCuddyEtAl-07,AbeleHaukeEtAl-16}.
 This means, it primarily predicts whether an impression is positive or negative.